-Throughout 2022/23, the Council adopted a robust approach to corporate governance, which has been advised through the work of the Audit, Governance and Standards Committee, Overview and Scrutiny as well as the statutory roles of the S151 Officer and the Monitoring Officer.
+Throughout 2023/24, the Council adopted a robust approach to corporate governance, which has been advised through the work of the Audit, Governance and Standards Committee, Overview and Scrutiny as well as the statutory roles of the S151 Officer and the Monitoring Officer.
+As in 2023/24, the Audit Standards and Governance Committee has continued to meet six times a year and will only revert to quarterly meetings once the accounts issues have been resolved.